Malaar/Dalio/README.md

 # Dalio
-Custom keyboard with speech recognition.
-This is iOS test application to demonstrate work with data fetching & caching, architecture.
+This is iOS test application to demonstrate work with data fetching & caching, architecture and a bit of unit testing.

 ## Getting Started